Bahai Library Online

 • National Spiritual Assembly, election of; Deloria Bighorn; Karen McKye; Mehran Anvari; Hoda Farahmandpour; Ciprian Jauca; Elizabeth Wright; Zelalem Bimrew Kasse; Gerald Filson; Judy Filson; Toronto, ON

-2019 6 Mar The Bahá'í Community of Canada's Office of Public Affairs, together with the University of Toronto's Munk School of Global Affairs sponsored a seminar on religion and migration, which explored the various ways in which religious groups, immigration, and public opinion are interconnected.
+The Bahá'í Community of Canada's Office of Public Affairs, together with the University of Toronto's Munk School of Global Affairs sponsored a seminar on religion and migration, which explored the various ways in which religious groups, immigration, and public opinion are interconnected.
 The seminar examined how religion shapes migration and vice versa: How have faith groups influenced immigration patterns and policy?
 How is immigration changing religion in a secular Canadian society?
 And what do Indigenous experiences of displacement tell us about popular narratives of welcome?
 The seminar was part of the University of Toronto Global Migration Lab's series of seminars on Global Migration Challenges, organized in partnership with Immigration, Refugees, and Citizenship Canada.
-[Canadian Bahá'í News Service] Migration; Seminar; Toronto, ON
+[Canadian Bahá'í News Service] Migration; - Seminars; Toronto, ON